 Additionally, Sterling utilizes professional services and client success teams, which are also aligned by Vertical and Region, that are responsible for seamless client onboarding, client retention and upselling opportunities.
 Our Vertical and Region teams partner with centralized shared services groups that provide certain critical processes, including sales cycle management, training, analytics, requests for proposals, marketing operations, brand and digital marketing, pricing, integrations support and client implementations.
 This provides clients with a smooth experience from prospecting through implementation and support.
-As of December 31, 2022, we have over 100 sales representatives and over 450 client success professionals.
+As of December 31, 2023, we have more than 70 sales representatives and more than 580 client success professionals.